Congratulations you’ve made the big decision to start trying for a baby! It will hopefully be magical and exciting time that you have ahead of you.

 - Your health profile.
 A general health check-up.
 You can also discuss any specific health concerns that you have which may need monitoring during pregnancy (such as high blood pressure, diabetes or asthma).

 - STD screen.
 It’s good to check for any infections that may need treatment before a pregnancy starts.
 It can be difficult to treat even small infections when you’re pregnant.
-If you have ongoing conditions you can discuss how these can be treated during a pregnancy.
+So go all in and get it all tested.
+If you have any ongoing STDs or conditions then this consultation will give you a chance to discuss these and how they can be managed during a pregnancy.

 - Vaccinations and immunity.
 Diseases such as German measles, Hepatitis B and chickenpox can be dangerous to the foetus if a mother gets it during pregnancy.
 Doctors generally advise to check your immunity to certain illnesses before you conceive.
 That way, if vaccinations need updating you can do these before the pregnancy.
 If you do need vaccinations, just make sure you check which ones contain live viruses.
 These need to be taken between 1-3 months before you get pregnant as the live virus can be dangerous to a developing foetus.
 You can discuss these with your general practitioner.